faithanalog/faithanalog.github.io/_posts/2021-04-25-lua-hashbang-executable-lua-script.md

 print("lua code here!")
 ```

 So there you have it.
 Add those 14 lines at the top of your lua script, mark it as executable with `chmod +x your_script.lua`, and you're done!
-You can now run `./your_script.lua` as a command.
+You can now run `./your_script.lua` as a command on a system with `lua` or a system with `luajit`.

+We'll get into this in the next section, but that's just linux shell script code at the top there.
+You could extend this solution even further to do fun things like auto-installing dependencies with `luarocks`.

 ## Wow, how does that even work?